Xin-Zhou-smu/PatchNet_updated/README.md

 After downloading, simply copy the data and model folders to PatchNet folder.

+## Generate Data from .out files:
+please modify the paths(input and output) and run text2dict.py to generate train.pkl and test.pkl please modify the paths(input and output) and run generate_dict.py to generate dict.pkl

 ## Hyperparameters:
 We have a number of different parameters